Although the big political story at the moment is the death

 But is this really illegal?
 The argument is that although these games are free they force you to pay to complete the game.
 Personally I've witnessed this first hand, but it was always clearly labeled and it wasn't easy to accidentally pay when I didn't mean to.

-in a password.
+Also, I find some difficulty with this story, because how does the child have access to spend that amount of money.
+When you buy an app or make an in-game purchase on something on an iPad or iPhone you have to put in a password.
 So how did Danny get the password?
 And shouldn't this mean the parent(s) warrant a large slice of the blame?

 So shouldn't this conversation be about parental supervision and financial responsibility rather than the legality of in-game purchases?

-been taking better notice of what he was doing.
+Surly at the age of five the parents of Danny ought to have been taking better notice of what he was doing.
 I mean they wouldn't leave £1,500 in cash lying on a table in front of an open window.
 Or would they?

-we give children too much freedom with technology.
-Although Danny did not own
+Of course other questions we should ask ourselves is whether we give children too much freedom with technology.
+Although Danny did not own the iPad he was obviously given considerable freedom to use it.

-The OFT’s aim is to find whether or not the safeguards in
+The OFT’s aim is to find whether or not the safeguards in place are strong enough.

 So are they?